jrmccormack20/UW-AMATH-581/README.md

     * The Fast-Fourier transform (FFT)
     * Chebychev (and other) transform
     * Time and Space Stepping routines
-    * ~~Numerical filtering algorithms~~

-4. Brief intro in Finite Element Methods

 ## Homework assignments:

 1. Solving 1st and 2nd order ODEs
 2. Solving BVPs with shooting and direct methods
-3. Setup Laplacian and 1st Partial Derivative Matrices
+3. Setup Laplacian and 1st Partial Derivative Matrices - code not included
 4. Solve PDE with Finite Difference and Semi-Spectral methods
-5. Solve PDE with FFT and CHebychev Spectral methods
+5. Solve PDE with FFT and Chebychev Spectral methods

 ## Final Project:
     * Solve the Bose-Einstein Condensation problem (Gross-Pitaevskii equations) in 3D and write a report on your investigation and the numerical approach.
 Include your best visualization of the 3D solutions.
-    * For Graduate Students: Suggest and thoroughly discuss other 3D problems that could be solved using a similar numerical approach (i.e. include pseudo code) and visualization methods.